Roger Penrose remembers his most beautiful thought

 'The reward of wisdom comes in silence,' saith the fool, and then he spoke no more

 To listen the gift of listening, one must first listen What a way to begin the year.
 This morning I awakened in the dark before the alarm went off, which is always a good way to start a day.
-Quiet thoughts ambled through my mind for awhile.
+Quiet thoughts ambled through my mind for a while.
 At the conclusion of a chain of thoughts which have now […]

 Continue reading